Partition of Jin: Civil war

-After the 546 BCE truce agreement between Jin and Chu (itself prompted in part by Jin's internal difficulties), conflicts between aristocrats and with the Duke escalated and a civil war (497–453 BCE) commenced.
+After the 546 BCE truce agreement between Jin and Chu (itself prompted in part by Jin's internal difficulties), conflicts between aristocrats and with the Duke escalated, and a civil war (497–453 BCE) commenced.

-In 514 BCE, Yangshe clan and Qi clan's force was destroyed by the conspiracy of Zhao, Han, Wei, Zhi, Zhonghang and Fan clan.
+In 514 BCE, the forces of the Yangshe clan and the Qi clan were destroyed by a conspiracy involving Zhao, Han, Wei, Zhi, Zhonghang, and the Fan clan.
 During the time of Duke Ding of Jin (511–475), the Fan and Zhonghang clans were in turn eliminated, leaving only the Zhi, Zhao, Han, and Wei clans remaining.
-By about 450s BCE, the Zhi clan was the most dominant and began demanding territory from the other clans.
+By about 450 BCE, the Zhi clan had become the most dominant and began demanding territory from the other clans.

 Zhao's internal conflicts

-In 497 BCE, Handan Wu of Handan's Zhao and Jianzi of Jinyang's Zhao became enemies with each other over 500 soldiers' ownership.
+In 497 BCE, Handan Wu of Handan's Zhao and Jianzi of Jinyang's Zhao became enemies with each other over ownership of 500 soldiers.
 Jianzi of Zhao insisted that Handan should transfer the 500 soldiers to Jinyang.
-After consulting with his clansmen, Handan Wu (or Zhao Wu of Handan) refused his cousin Jianzi.
-Jianzi summoned Wu and imprisoned him for his trespass against the main branch of Zhao clan.
+After consulting with his clansmen, Handan Wu (also known as Zhao Wu of Handan) refused to accept his cousin Jianzi.
+Jianzi summoned Wu and imprisoned him for his trespass against the main branch of the Zhao clan.
 Later, Wu was executed by Jianzi.

 The clan conflicts within the Zhao clan escalated to a higher level after the execution of Handan Wu.
 Wenzi of Zhonghang, whose nephew was executed, was enraged.
-Zhaozi of Fan, who intermarried with Zhonghang clan, was also concerned with Zhao's imprudence on the matter of Handan's execution.
-When Handan Ji and Shebing started their rebellion against Jinyang's Zhao, Zhonghang and Fan clan intervened and supported the demands of Handan clan.
+Zhaozi of Fan, who intermarried with the Zhonghang clan, was also concerned with Zhao's imprudence on the matter of Handan's execution.
+When Handan Ji and Shebing started their rebellion against Jinyang's Zhao, Zhonghang and Fan clan intervened and supported the demands of the Handan clan.

-In August, 497 BCE, Zhonghang, Fan and Handan attacked Zhao's force and defeated him.
+In August 497 BCE, Zhonghang, Fan, and Handan attacked Zhao's forces and defeated them.
 Zhonghang and Fan's triumphs caused other vassal clans of the Duke of Jin to worry.
 Jianzi of Han, Xiangzi of Wei and Wenzi of Zhi invaded Zhonghang and Fan's fief under the name of Duke Ding of Jin.
 Wenzi of Zhonghang and Zhaozi of Fan eventually lost their struggle against Han, Zhao, Wei and Zhi.
 Their attempt of attacking the united force with the Jin duke inside was disastrous.
 After the battle, Zhonghang and Fan fled to Chao Ge while Jianzi of Zhao returned to the state of Jin.

-The Handan conflict led to the decline of Zhonghang and Fan clan which prepared the way for the formation of Han, Zhao and Wei's hegemony in Jin's court.
+The Handan conflict led to the decline of Zhonghang and the Fan clan, which prepared the way for the formation of Han, Zhao and Wei's hegemony in Jin's court.

 Fan clan's resistance in Chao Ge was supported by Zhou dynasty, Qi, Lu, Wey and Zheng.
-Jianzi of Zhao waged numerous battles with the aim of eliminating Fan clan.
-In 471 BCE, Handan clan was eliminated by Jianzi.
+Jianzi of Zhao waged numerous battles to eliminate the Fan clan.
+In 471 BCE, the Handan clan was eliminated by Jianzi.
 In 470 BCE, Zhaozi of Fan lost all his lands and fled to the state of Qi.